-The Company leases: (i) office space in Cardiff-by-the-Sea, California under a non-cancelable operating lease that expires in August 2016; (ii) a research facility in Boston, Massachusetts on a month-to-month basis; (iii) a research and manufacturing facility in San Diego, California (below) and; (iv) office and research space in Culver City, California from a related party (Note 6).
+The Company leases: (i) office space in Cardiff-by-the-Sea, California; (ii) a research facility in Boston, Massachusetts on a month-to-month basis; (iii) a research facility in Woburn, Massachusetts (discussed further below) that will replace the Boston facility once it is ready for occupation; (iv) office space in Cary, North Carolina; (iv) a research and manufacturing facility in San Diego, California and; (v) office and research space in Culver City, California from a related party (Note 7).

-In June 2015, the Company entered into a lease agreement for an approximately 44,681 square foot facility in San Diego, California for a research and development laboratory, related office and other related uses.
-The term of the lease extends for seven years commencing on August 1, 2016.
-The base rent is \$179 per month with 3% annual increases on each anniversary date.
-In July 2015 the Company entered into a sublease for the building with the current lessee for a term of year commencing August 1, 2015.
-There is no fixed rent or operating expenses during the sublease term other than utilities.
+In March 2016, the Company entered into a lease agreement for an approximately 7,893 square foot facility in Woburn, Massachusetts for a research and development laboratory, related office and other related uses.
+The base rent is \$0.2 million per year with a \$1 per square foot annual increase on each anniversary date.